rte-antares-rpackage/antaresRead/README.md

 ## ANTARES :
  Antares is a powerful software developed by RTE to simulate and study electric power systems (more information about Antares here : <https://antares.rte-france.com>).

-ANTARES is now an open-source project, you can download the sources [here](https://github.com/AntaresSimulatorTeam/Antares_Simulator) if you want to use this package.
+ANTARES is now an open-source project (since 2018), you can download the sources [here](https://github.com/AntaresSimulatorTeam/Antares_Simulator) if you want to use this package.

 ## License Information: